La mémoire de ma mère

 As always, music is at the heart of it all.
 Much like memory—layered, preserved, interwoven with both logical and serendipitous connections—this new creation explores a wildly eclectic repertoire.
 With their signature flair, L’orchestre d’hommes-orchestres stitches together a patchwork theatre of impulses, embracing our inheritances full-heartedly and toasting what’s to come.

-Sound design: Frédéric Auger
+Sound Design: L’orchestre d’hommes-orchestres and Frédéric Auger

-Lighting design: Philippe Lessard-Drolet
+Lighting Design: Philippe Lessard-Drolet